Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Conclusions

 We have introduced and benchmarked the Q-SENSE framework as a scalable alternative to traditional near-term quantum algorithms for molecular electronic structure.
 Unlike adaptive variational approaches, whose circuit depth typically grows rapidly with system size, Q-SENSE avoids this bottleneck by trading off circuit complexity against the number of basis functions.
 This balance allows the method to interpolate between two well-known limits: a single basis function reproduces VQE, while a complete classical representation recovers configuration interaction (CI).

 A key feature of Q-SENSE is its use of basis functions constructed from eigenstates of orbital-seniority operators.
-These states are orthogonal by construction, eliminating the generalized eigenvalue problem that often leads to ill-conditioned matrices and numerical instabilities in other subspace methods.
-The seniority structure also enables measurement reductions analogous to qubit tapering, contributing to the overall efficiency of the approach.
+These states are orthogonal by construction, avoiding the generalized-eigenvalue problem that often leads to ill-conditioned matrices and numerical instabilities in other quantum subspace methods.
+The seniority structure also enables reductions in measurement cost that generalize qubit tapering, contributing to the overall efficiency of the approach.

-Our numerical results on H$_2$O and N$_2$ demonstrate that Q-SENSE achieves chemical accuracy across both weakly and strongly correlated regimes, including challenging bond-stretching dissociations.
-The VO and PT variants each offer complementary tradeoffs: VO uses a compact basis at the expense of more complex unitaries, while PT employs a larger basis but simpler circuits.
-In both cases, chemical accuracy was reached with fewer basis states than CISD, and measurement costs were substantially reduced compared to VQE.
-These findings indicate that Q-SENSE is well suited to capture strong correlation effects while remaining feasible for near-term quantum hardware.
+Our numerical results on H$_2$O and N$_2$ demonstrate that Q-SENSE achieves chemical accuracy across both weakly and strongly correlated regimes, including challenging bond-stretching dissociation curves.
+The VO and PT variants each offer complementary trade-offs: VO uses a compact basis at the expense of more complex unitaries that require parameter optimization, whereas PT employs a larger basis but simpler circuits that are exempt from parameter optimization.
+In both cases, chemical accuracy is achieved with fewer basis states than CISD, and measurement costs are substantially reduced relative to VQE.
+These findings indicate that Q-SENSE is well suited to capture strong-correlation effects while remaining feasible for near-term quantum hardware.

-Conceptually, Q-SENSE can be viewed as a quantum extension of the Multi-Configuration Self-Consistent Field (MCSCF) method.
-In addition to Slater determinant coefficients and orbital optimizations familiar from MCSCF, Q-SENSE incorporates pair rotations that conserve seniority.
-While these rotations do not form a polynomial-size Lie group, they can be efficiently represented by quantum circuits.
+Conceptually, Q-SENSE can be viewed as a quantum extension of the MCSCF method.
+In addition to Slater-determinant coefficients and orbital optimization familiar from MCSCF, Q-SENSE incorporates pair-rotation operations that conserve seniority.
+While these rotations do not form a polynomial-size Lie group, they can nevertheless be efficiently represented by quantum circuits.
 This property, together with the measurement advantages of seniority symmetry, provides Q-SENSE with a distinctive balance of accuracy and efficiency.